soundparticle/lab-4-hang-person/LAB.md

-# Great an interactive Hang Person game
+# Create an interactive Hang Person game

 Create a word guessing game that: